bradleywright/intranation.com/_posts/2008-09-28-using-nginx-reverse-proxy.md

 }
 {% endhighlight %}

-Note that this is the primary configuration, which if you’d followed the above installation verbatim would be at `/etc/nginx/nginx.conf`.
+Note that this is the primary configuration, which if you'd followed the above installation verbatim would be at `/etc/nginx/nginx.conf`.

 To test that this configuration works, we add a simple localhost